ypereirareis/ypereirareis.github.io/_posts/2017-04-25-vuejs-two-way-data-binding-state-management-vuex-strict-mode.markdown

 # Conclusion

-Two way data binding is really easy to setup with all major javascript frameworks.
+Two way data binding is really easy to setup with all major javascript frameworks (it's often the default behavior).
 It's a very good option for small applications or POC.
 But for very complex UI you should consider using one way data binding and explicit state updates/mutations.